dvtate/single-files/README.md

 - [/puzzles](puzzles/) -- coding challenges (interviews, assignments, hackathons, etc.)
 - [/scripts](scripts/) -- scripts that might be useful again in the future

-## What does it do?
+## What does this file do?
-I used to include this information in the commit descriptions but I've kinda given up on that.
-If you want to know, open an issue and I'll update the file with more comments.
+Check the READMEs in the various categorized folders.
+I used to include some documentation in commit descriptions but I gave up on that and it was hard to find anyways.
+Feel free to open an issue and I'll be happy tell you what I can.